Updated April 27 2021

 3.4 The Software may change as the Supplier develops the Software further.
 The Supplier can make a change in the Software that (a) is targeted at the production environment of the Software and does not reduce the content or the service level of the Software, (b) is necessary for the prevention of a data security threat targeted at the Software, (c) results from legislation or a regulation by an authority, or (d) has been notified to the Customer well in advance.

-3.6 The Supplier shall aim to make the Software available at all times, but it may suspend the use or change the content of the Software whenever this is considered necessary.
-The Supplier may interrupt the availability of the Software due to, for example, installation, revision or maintenance work or due to a security threat, or legislation, requirement or regulation by an authority.
+3.6 The Supplier will aim to make the Software available at all times, but it may suspend the use or change the content of the Software whenever this is considered necessary.
+Unless otherwise agreed in the Service Description concerning service levels, the Supplier does not commit itself to specific service levels in the Software or assume responsibility for any deterioration of service level or its consequences.
+The Supplier has the right to interrupt the availability of the Software due to, for example, installation, revision or maintenance work or due to a security threat, or legislation, requirement or regulation by an authority.

 4 TERMS AND CONDITIONS OF DATA PROTECTION

-If the Customer is an accounting office, the Customer can be the Data Processor pursuant to the applicable data protection legislation if it has agreed this with the end client.
-In that case, the end client is the Data Controller pursuant to the applicable data protection legislation, the Customer is the Data Processor and Finago is the Data Sub-Processor.
-In this case, the Customer is in a relationship with Finago in a position that corresponds to the Data Controller with regard to using the rights in this contract and fulfilling its obligations.
-In relation to third parties—for example, those registered pursuant to the applicable data protection legislation—the Customer is the Data Processor and this contract does not affect the rights and responsibilities between the Customer and a third party.
+If the Customer is an Accounting Office, the Customer can be the Data Processor within the meaning of the applicable data protection legislation.
+In that case, the end client of the Accounting Office is the Data Controller pursuant to the applicable data protection legislation, the Customer is the Data Processor and the Supplier is the Sub-Processor for Personal Data.
+In this case and in relation to the Supplier, the Customer is in a position comparable to the position of the Data Controller, as specified in these Terms and Conditions, subject to the same rights and obligations.
+In relation to third parties – for example, data subjects specified in the applicable data protection legislation – the Customer is the Data Processor, and these Terms and Conditions do not affect the rights and responsibilities between the Customer and third parties.

-4.6 The Processor shall inform the Data Controller of any data protection breaches of the Customer’s Personal Data without delay and in any case no later than 48 hours from the time the breach was detected, if possible.
-The Data Processor shall provide the Data Controller with the available data that are required to meet the Data Controller’s duty to notify.
-The Data Processor shall remedy and limit the effects of the breach to the best of their ability.
+4.5 The Processor must inform the Data Controller of any data protection breaches of the Customer’s Personal Data without delay.
+The Data Processor provides the Data Controller with the data that is required to meet the Data Controller’s duty to notify.
+The data is provided to the extent that is available and known to the Processor.
+The Data Processor seeks to remedy and limit the effects of the breach.

-4.8 Upon request, the Data Processor shall provide a required report on compliance with the applicable data protection legislation.
+4.7 Upon request, the Data Processor provides a required report on the compliance with the applicable data protection legislation.

-4.10 The Data Processor may use subcontractors (“Subcontractor” or “Sub-processor”) to process the Customer’s Personal Data in accordance with this agreement.
-The Data Processor shall notify the Data Controller before the Subcontractor begins the processing.
-The Data Controller shall have the right to object to the planned change in writing on justified grounds pertaining to data protection within two (2) weeks of receiving the notification.
-In this case, the Data Processor shall continue the processing subject to the agreed terms and conditions until (i) both parties have agreed to end the processing and to return the Customer’s Personal Data to the Data Controller, or (ii) both parties have agreed on a way to continue the processing and on the related costs.
+The Data Controller has the right to object to the use of a new sub-processor in writing on justified grounds pertaining to data protection within two (2) weeks of receiving the notification.
+In this case, the Data Processor continues the processing subject to the agreed terms and conditions until (i) both parties have agreed to end the processing and to return the Customer’s Personal Data to the Data Controller or to transfer it to a new service provider, or (ii) both parties have agreed on a way to continue the processing and the related costs.

-4.11 The Data Controller shall agree that the Processor may, in order to implement the terms and conditions of this section 4 Terms and Conditions of Data Protection, hand over the processing of and make available the Customer’s Personal Data to Subcontractors that are located outside of the Data Controller’s country of origin.
-If the Customer’s Personal Data are transferred outside of the EU or the EEA, the Data Processor shall, on behalf of the Data Controller, carry out the proper protective measures to guarantee and secure the data subjects’ rights and privileges in accordance with the requirements of the applicable data protection legislation.
-For instance, the Data Processor may, on behalf of the Data Controller, make an agreement in accordance with the standard data protection clauses approved by the European Commission on the processing of personal data with a Subcontractor located outside of the EU or the EEA in order to meet the requirements of the applicable data protection legislation.
+4.10 The Data Controller accepts that the Customer’s Personal Data may be processed by sub-processors that are located outside of the Data Controller’s home country.
+If the Customer’s Personal Data is transferred outside of the EU or the EEA, the Data Processor must, on behalf of the Data Controller, carry out the proper protective measures to guarantee and secure the data subjects’ rights and privileges in accordance with the requirements of the applicable data protection legislation.
+For instance, the Data Processor may, on behalf of the Data Controller, make an agreement in accordance with the standard data protection clauses approved by the European Commission on the processing of personal data in order to meet the requirements of the applicable data protection legislation.

-4.14 Pursuant to the data protection legislation, a data subject shall have the right to access the data (inspection rights), to request the correction or removal of data or to limit the processing of the data.
-The Supplier shall not directly respond to queries or requests by data subjects included in the Customer’s personal file.
-The Supplier shall provide the Customer with a service that makes it possible to implement the inspection right.
+4.12 Pursuant to the data protection legislation, a data subject has the right to access the data (inspection rights), to request the correction or removal of data or to limit the processing of the data.
+The Supplier does not directly respond to queries or requests by data subjects in relation to the Customer’s Personal Data.
+The Supplier provides the Customer with a service that makes it possible to implement the inspection right.
 The service may be subject to a service charge.

 5 IDENTIFICATION DATA

-5.2 The Customer shall be responsible for commitments and other operations made using their identification data until the Supplier has received the notification of the disclosure of identification data to third parties and the Supplier has had a reasonable amount of time to prevent the use of the Software.
+5.2 The Customer is responsible for commitments and other operations made using their identification data until the Supplier has received the notification of the disclosure of identification data to third parties and the Supplier has had a reasonable amount of time to prevent the use of the Software.

 5.3 Identification data correspond to a Customer’s signature when entered in the manner required by the Software.

-5.4 If a User has handled their identification data carelessly or otherwise contributed to the disclosure of the identification data to a third party, the Customer shall be responsible for all of the expenses caused to the Supplier or a third party due to the User’s actions.
+5.4 If a User has handled their identification data carelessly or otherwise contributed to the disclosure of the identification data to a third party, the Customer is responsible for all of the expenses caused to the Supplier or a third party due to the User’s actions.

 6 GENERAL RIGHTS AND OBLIGATIONS OF THE SUPPLIER

-6.1 The Supplier shall provide the Software professionally and carefully according to the Terms.
-The Supplier shall have the right to include open source code software in the Software.
+6.1 The Supplier provides the Software professionally and carefully, in accordance with the Terms and Conditions.
+The Supplier has the right to include open source code software in the Software.

-6.2 The Supplier shall notify the Customer without delay of any issues that could prevent the use of the Software as specified in the Terms or endanger the privacy of the Customer’s Information.
+6.2 The Supplier must notify the Customer without delay of any issues that could prevent the use of the Software as specified in the Terms and Conditions or endanger the privacy of the Customer’s Information.

 7 GENERAL RIGHTS AND OBLIGATIONS OF THE CUSTOMER

-7.1 The Customer shall be entitled to use the Software in its internal operation as specified in the Terms.
-However, the Customer shall have the right to assign the Customer’s Accounting Office or an accountant and an auditing company or an auditor as the User and thus allow them to use the Software.
+7.1 The Customer is entitled to use the Software in its internal operation as specified in the Terms and Conditions.
+However, the Customer has the right to assign the Customer’s Accounting Office or an accountant and an auditing company or an auditor as the User and thus allow them to use the Software.

-7.2 The Customer, the Accounting Office or the User shall not be entitled to resell or otherwise distribute the Software to third parties unless otherwise specifically agreed upon (accounting office cooperation agreement or another resale agreement).
-If the Accounting Office has been granted the right of resale, the Terms of Resale described below in section 17 shall apply.
+7.2 The Customer, the Accounting Office or the User is not entitled to resell or otherwise distribute the Software to third parties unless otherwise specifically agreed upon (Accounting Office Cooperation Agreement or another similar agreement).

 7.3 The Customer is responsible for the acquisition and condition of equipment, connections, software, and operating environment required for using the Software.
 The Customer is responsible for the protection of their data system, their communications costs and other similar costs related to the use of the Software.
 The Customer must ensure that the equipment, connections, software and data systems meet the operating environment requirements submitted by the Supplier and that the Software is suitable for the Customer’s purposes.